dhiganthrao/dhiganthrao/README.md

 [![forthebadge](https://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](https://dhiganthrao.github.io) [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-I'm Dhiganth, a 21 year old student currently studying at [SSN College of Engineering](https://www.ssn.edu.in/), Chennai.
-I'm pursuing a Bachelor's degree in Electronics and Communication Engineering, though my chief interests lie in programming.
-I really like coding and I'm experienced (slightly) in programming languages like Python, C++ and Java, to name a few.
+I'm Dhiganth, a 22 year old graduate student currently studying at the [University of Southern California](https://www.usc.edu/).
+I'm pursuing a Master's degree in Computer Science!

 I'm really interested in trying to automate loads of tasks I do daily using the simplest scripts I can, and I'm proud to say that I've succeeded in doing so (only for a few tasks though xD).

 ## Experience

-I'm a Research Intern at the [Indian Institute of Information Technology, Kancheepuram](https://www.iiitdm.ac.in/), where I'm learning how to efficiently apply Deep Learning to Medical Image Processing.
+I was a Research Intern at the [Indian Institute of Information Technology, Kancheepuram](https://www.iiitdm.ac.in/), where I learnt how to efficiently apply Deep Learning to Medical Image Processing.

 I was a Software Engineering Intern at [Activeloop](https://activeloop.ai), where I helped in rebuilding and maintaining an open source package named [Hub](https://github.com/activeloopai/Hub); that lets you store (even petabyte-scale) datasets on the cloud, and lets you seamlessly integrate it with your ML applications!
 Don't waste time cleaning and preprocessing your data, use Hub instead.